goehringa/concourse-helloworld/README.md

 Now, you can run `docker-compose up`

+You should be able to reach the concourse UI at your CONCOURSE_EXTERNAL_URL

-Create a credentials.yml file to store your docker hub credentials Do not check this into git as it has your credentials
+Create a credentials.yml file to store your docker hub credentials The github-token is necessary to for concourse to send status updates to your repository

+Do not check this into git as it has your credentials
 ```
 docker-hub-email: EMAIL
 docker-hub-username: USERNAME
 docker-hub-password: PASSWORD
 docker-hub-image-helloworld: USERNAME/docker-image
+github-token: TOKEN
 ```

 To deploy your pipeline run